A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 Image by tiday on pIXABAY

-Currently only 37% of Canadians are at level 3.
-14% are at level 4 or 5.
+Currently only 37% of Canadians are at level 3 and 14% are at level 4 or 5.
 That means 49% are not fully literate.
 Oof.

 Well, we aren’t.
 We’re actually above the global average in all the types of literacy we just discussed.
-Low literacy is just a global problem.
-One that isn’t getting better.
+Low literacy is just a global problem and one that isn’t getting better.
 Literacy rates are either dropping or staying the same, which feels odd in a time of “information overload”.

 Shouldn’t we be improving?
 It’s never been easier to learn.
 We’re reading and writing all day, every day.
 Well, that might be the problem.
 Having so much access is kind of bad for us.
 Let’s explore why.